-This guide also assumes you have a basic level of understanding with Foundry Virtual Tabletop- to a level where you know how to create entities like actors, scenes, and items within Foundry.
-Foundry VTT offers a knowledge base here if you do not, and the Youtube channel Encounter Library has several high quality videos in a Foundry VTT Basics playlist.
+This guide assumes you have a basic understanding of Foundry Virtual Tabletop- to a level where you know how to create actors, scenes, and items within Foundry VTT.
+Foundry VTT offers a knowledge base here if you do not.
+We also suggest running games within the system you are creating content for- by doing this, you will gain more familiarity with what your customers/users will want!

-Owing to the complexity of this topic, and the many ways a creator can bundle their content, we only explain common methods of package creation for users who may not be technologically proficient, or knowledgeable in coding.
-Software module developers, as well as system developers should reach out to The Forge via email, as the process for distributing this content and configuring the Bazaar package listing is only slightly different than typical Foundry distribution.
+Software module developers, as well as system developers should reach out to The Forge via email, as the process for distributing this content and configuring the Bazaar package listing is only slightly different than typical Foundry VTT distribution.

-Compendium modules are modules with a primary emphasis on containing content within a readily accessible compendium in Foundry Virtual Tabletop, once installed.
-Compendiums are basically folders for content within Foundry.
-Compendiums help organize content, allow users to store content for later without slowing down Foundry, and serve as a useful method for using content between worlds, or distributing content to others.
+Compendium modules are modules that help distribute content for Foundry VTT.
+Compendiums are basically folders for content within Foundry VTT.
+They help organize content, allow users to store content for later outside of the game world, and serve as a useful method for using content between worlds, or distributing content to other users.